DnFreddie/backy/README.md

 ### Current Functionality

 #### Backup
-Fro now backuping and archiving directories work  with `-b -a`
+For now backuping and archiving directories work  with `-b -a`

 `-a ` Creates the archive based on the specified files  adn outputs them into the current dir
 ```bash